tusharghate/angular-easy-api/README.md

 # angular-easy-api
-An easy way to generate a dynamic, injectable API service.
+An easy way to generate a dynamic, injectable API service in Angular 1.5.x

 ## Quick Start